-4For the Afrobarometer and Living Standards and Measurement Survey, clusters are generally located at the centroid of a small administrative unit, such as the finest census enumeration unit.
-To protect respondent privacy, clusters in the Demographic and Health Surveys are displaced by up to two kilometers for urban respondents and up to five kilometers for rural respondents.
+&lt;sup>4 For the Afrobarometer and LSMS, clusters are generally located at the centroid of a small administrative unit, such as the finest census enumeration unit.
+To protect respondent privacy, DHS clusters are displaced by up to 2 kilometers for urban respondents and up to 5 kilometers for rural respondents.
 This introduces some error into the respondent relevant measure of population density.
-We truncate respondents in five-kilometer radiuses with population densities less than 7.4 people per square kilometer because we are suspicious of the accuracy of GHSL estimates at low population densities.
+We truncate respondents in 5 km radii with population densities less than 7.4 people per square kilometre, because we are suspicious of the accuracy of GHSL estimates at low population densities.
 We also observe dramatically wider confidence bands around non-linear regressions of outcomes on log density below this threshold.

-5Our approach is conceptually similar to that of Gollin, Kirchberger, and Lagakos (2017), who look at the relationship between various outcomes reported by the Demographic and Health Surveys and population density in an area around clustered survey respondents.
+&lt;sup>5 Our approach is conceptually similar to that of Gollin, et al (2017), who look at the relationship between various outcomes reported by the DHS and population density in an area around clustered survey respondents.
 They find that survey respondents living at the 80th or 90th percentile of the set of DHS cluster densities typically have better amenities than those for people living at the 20th or 10th percentile.
 These results are interesting and important, but somewhat difficult to interpret.
 As we saw earlier in Figures 1a and 1b, population is highly concentrated into very small, very dense regions in sub-Saharan Africa and South and South East Asia.
-The 80th or
+The 80th or even 90th percentile of DHS clusters by density is not very dense, especially given the enormous rural over-sampling in the DHS.
+Implicitly, the Gollin et al. methodology is telling us about the distribution of amenities across places, rather than across people according to how they live.
+Given the small proportion of the landscape occupied by cities, it is hard to interpret these findings in terms of a difference between the rural and urban experience.

-To illustrate our results, we focus on figures constructed using the "binscatter" methodology described in Cattaneo et al. (2019).
-In our figures, we show the outcome for an (endogenous) number of equal size bins.
+number of equal size bins.
 The confidence bands describe the region around local polynomial regressions in which we expect a local polynomial regression line to lie with 95 percent probability.
-In each figure for the left-panel non-parametric estimates, we do not include control variables.
-In the right-panel semi-parametric regressions, we include country fixed effects and a range of control variables, which differ somewhat by outcome according to various factors like whether the outcome in question reflects a household, person, or child-level outcome, or what was included in the survey instrument.
-Broadly, the control variables reflect the education, gender, and age of the household, person, or child whom the survey response describes.
+In each figure, for the left-panel non-parametric estimates, we do not include control variables.
+In the right-panel semiparametric regressions we include country fixed effects and a range of control variables, which differ somewhat by outcome according to various factors, like whether the outcome in question reflects a household, person or child-level outcome, or what was included in the survey instrument.
+Broadly, the control variables reflect the education, gender, and age of the household, person or child whom the survey response describes.

 The figures also report a line of best fit and its slope coefficient.
-If this best-fit line falls outside the confidence band from the binscatter, then a linear relationship can be rejected-at least locally.
+If this best-fit line falls outside the confidence band from the binscatter, then a linear relationship can be rejected, at least locally.
 While generally the regression lines lie within the confidence bands, the illustrative graphs on which we report show very different widths for confidence bands.
-In an online Data Appendix available with this paper at the journal's website, we offer a detailed presentation of ordinary least squares regressions, with and without control variables, as well as the list of specific controls, the countries, and the like.
-We note that the density gradients we report can be based on quite different samples of countries, and so some caution is required in comparing regression results across outcomes.
+In an online Data Appendix available with this paper at the journal's website, we offer a detailed presentation of Ordinary Least Squares regressions, with and without control variables, as well the list of specific controls, the countries, and the like.
+We note that, the density gradients we report can be based on quite different samples of countries, and so some caution is required in comparing regression results across outcomes.